Folium Systems

 Buyer language, staff training, adoption support, and workforce empowerment are part of the product.

-Public-safe artifacts open the door; private diligence and customer-specific production work stay gated.
+Public-facing examples open the door; private diligence and customer-specific production work stay bounded.

 09